Riser recliner chairs (also known as reclining chairs) offer a choice of positions to maximise your comfort.

 Disabled Living Centres (DLCs) are well worth a visit.
 These are a network of local centres that provide independent advice.
 Most are charities and may not sell chairs, but they're a good place to start to understand the range and styles offered, and to test out chairs on loan from manufacturers.

-Some retailers may even come to your home, so it's worth exploring that as an option, too.
+Some retailers may even come to your home, so it's worth exploring that as an option too.

-If your recliner isn’t right, not only will it be uncomfortable but it could cause you physical problems.
 It’s important to remember that most chairs will feel comfy when you first sit on them, but to be really sure about the comfort level you need to sit in one for about an hour.

 As that's not very practical in a shop or showroom, the only way you'll really be able to tell is once you're using it at home.
-It's wise to check that the retailer has a good returns policy, so that you can get a full refund should it prove unsuitable within a certain time limit, such as 28 days.
+It's wise to check that the retailer has a good returns policy, so you can get a full refund should it prove unsuitable within a certain time limit, such as 28 days.

 A mobility shop should have staff who can advise you on all kinds of equipment, including riser recliner chairs, as well as models you can try.
 This can be a good way of exploring what features would suit you, such as seeing if you want to pay extra for a waterfall back rather than a standard chair back.